ryanrmdhnp/Portofolio/README.md

 # Portofolio

-Welcome to my QA Portfolio!
-This repository showcases my experience, skills, and projects in Quality Assurance (QA), including manual testing, automated testing, bug tracking, and test case development.
+Welcome to my Portfolio!
+This repository showcases my experience, skills, and projects in Quality Assurance, including manual testing, automated testing, bug tracking, and test case development.

 📌 About Me